The following resources provide guidelines for judicial officers and attorneys as they launch a campaign for judicial office.

-The California Supreme Court requires candidates for judicial office to complete an online judicial campaign ethics course offered by the Judicial Council’s Center for Judicial Education and Research (CJER), with certain exceptions described more fully below.
+The California Supreme Court requires candidates for judicial office to complete an online judicial campaign ethics course offered by the Judicial Council Center for Judicial Education and Research (CJER), with certain exceptions described more fully below.
 Access to the course is available here.

-Canon 5B(3) of the California Code of Judicial Ethics requires every candidate for judicial office to complete a judicial campaign ethics course approved by the Supreme Court unless the judge is unopposed for election, will not appear on the ballot, and does not form a campaign committee or solicit or receive campaign contributions.
-This requirement does not apply to appellate justices unless the justice forms a campaign committee or solicits or receives campaign contributions.
+Canon 5B(3) of the California Code of Judicial Ethics generally requires every candidate for judicial office to complete a judicial campaign ethics course approved by the Supreme Court.
+However, this requirement does not apply to a judge who is unopposed for election and will not appear on the ballot unless the judge forms a campaign committee or solicits or receives campaign contributions.
+This requirement also does not apply to appellate justices unless a justice forms a campaign committee or solicits or receives campaign contributions.

-Rule 8.2(b) of the California Rules of Professional Conduct provides that a lawyer who is a candidate for judicial office in California shall comply with canon 5, including the judicial campaign ethics course requirement.
+Rule 8.2(b) of the California Rules of Professional Conduct provides that a lawyer who is a candidate for judicial office shall comply with canon 5, including the judicial campaign ethics course requirement.

-Canon 5B(3) also provides that a candidate for judicial office must complete the campaign ethics course no earlier than one year before or no later than 60 days after the first of one of the following events:
+Canon 5B(3) also provides that a candidate for judicial office must complete the judicial campaign ethics course no earlier than one year before, or no later than 60 days after, the earliest of: